-Live Agent is available in: Performance Editions and Developer Edition
+Live Agent is available in: Performance Editions and Developer Edition organizations that were created after June 14, 2012

 Monitor Your Agents' Chats

 View your agents' chats from the supervisor panel as they help customers.
 You can monitor agents' performance and give them real-time feedback and help as they serve customers.